COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ; formation computes the convergence on the formation properties ; of the binaries with user specified final kstars if True

-    ; 1_SN computes the convergence on the binary properties ; just before the first super nova on the population with ; user specified final kstars if True
+    ; 1_SN computes convergence on binary properties
+    ; just before the first supernova for the population with ; user-specified final kstars if True

-    ; 2_SN computes the convergence on the binary properties ; just before the second super nova on the population with ; user specified final kstars if True
+    ; 2_SN computes the convergence on the binary properties ; just before the second supernova on the population with ; user specified final kstars if True

-    ; disruption computes the convergence on the binary properties ; just before disruption on the population with
+    ; disruption computes convergence on binary properties ; just before disruption of the population with
-    ; user specified final kstars if True
+    ; user-specified final kstars if True

-    ; final_state computes the convergence on the binary properties ; at the present day after the full evolution specified by the ; user supplied star formation history and with the ; user specified final kstars if True
+    ; final_state computes convergence on binary properties ; after the full evolution specified by the user-supplied evolution time ; and with the user specified final kstars if True

-    ; XRB_form computes the convergence on the binary properties ; at the start of RLO after the first super nova on the population with ; user specified final kstars if True conv_filter = formation
+    ; XRB_form computes convergence on binary properties ; at the start of RLO following the first supernova on the population with ; user-specified final kstars if True
+    conv_filter = formation

     ; match provides the tolerance for the convergence calculation